Indoor air quality (IAQ) testing

 - Attics – outdated insulation, old clothing and bedding, asbestos, dust

-- Garages – paints and solvents, auto exhaust and gasoline fumes, pesticides and herbicides, carbon monoxide, hobby supplies (like vanishes and glues)
+- Garages – paints and solvents, auto exhaust and gasoline fumes, pesticides and herbicides, carbon monoxide, hobby supplies (like varnishes and glues)

 - Basements – radon, plumbing leaks, viruses and bacteria, dust